-CHE 201 Organic Chemistry (5) HES 351 Statistics (3)
+CHE 201 Organic Chemistry (5)

-The 30-hour biology-graduate school major requires:
+biology-graduate school major requires:

 Students desiring to attend graduate school in any of the biological sciences are strongly urged to take the asterisked () courses.
 Doing so will increase the likelihood of admission to and success in graduate school.